 |A UNESCO’s World Heritage Site – Sundarbans National Park|

 The best way to do a wildlife safari in this national park is by river cruise.
 One of the luxurious ways to explore Sunderbans National Park is aboard MV Paramhansa or the Vivada Cruise.
 The 4 night package includes accommodation on the cruise ship, food and visits to major places and attractions inside the Sunderbans delta.

 |Elephant safari in Kanha National Park – most famous way to track the wild animals|

 Similar to Pench and Bandhavgarh, it is allowed to do the elephant safari in Kanha National Park to have a closer glimpse of the native animals of the park.
-The park remains close from July till mid October due to arrival of monsoon.
+The park remains closed from July till mid-October due to arrival of the monsoon.

 Wildlife Vacation Ideas in India